 What is a female elephant called?

 A female elephant is called a cow.
 Cows are the heart of the herd — the matriarch who leads is always a cow, and females typically stay with their family group for life.
+The term follows the same pattern as cattle, bison, and other large mammals.

 What is a male elephant called?

 A male elephant is called a bull.
 Young bulls leave the herd as they mature and live alone or in loose bachelor groups, rejoining females mainly to breed.
+The occasional aggressive state known as musth — characterised by elevated testosterone and temporal gland secretions — occurs in bulls and signals reproductive readiness.

 Elephant names at a glance